tuxology/tracevizlab/labs/README.md

 Expected flow of a lab:

 Each lab contains instructions on how to obtain a trace, so if you have the infrastructure available, you can get a trace yourself for the lab.
-But each lab also comes with a sample trace, that can be used to do the lab.
+But we also provide an [archive](TraceCompassTutorialTraces.tgz) with demo traces for all the labs, so you can import it in Trace Compass at the beginning and open them when necessary.

 * [001 what-is-tracing](001-what-is-tracing)